 Shoshone Falls was named for the Lemhi Shoshone.
 For a long time, the Native Americans inhabited the area, depending on the Snake River as their primary food source.
 Although a few expeditions explored this southern Idaho’s region in the early 19th century, none of them seem to come across the site.
 American and British-Canadian fur trappers are believed to be the first parties to visit Shoshone Falls.

-Shoshone Falls has been a popular site to visit since the 19th century.
-While some of Idaho’s famous destinations set near the main roads, the massive waterfall was rather isolated.
-Pioneers traveling along the Oregon Trail would often detour from the path to visit Shoshone Fall.
+Shoshone Falls has been a popular site to explore since the 19th century.
+While some of Idaho’s famous destinations set near main roads, this massive waterfall was rather isolated.
+Pioneers traveling along the Oregon Trail would often detour from their path to admire the natural splendor of Shoshone Fall.